Eligibility to Apply

 In order to be considered for financial aid, you must meet the following criteria:

 - *Be a U.S. citizen or eligible non-citizen.

-- ***Be enrolled at least half-time (6 hours for undergraduates).
+- ***Be enrolled at least half-time in courses that count toward your degree (6 hours for undergraduates).

 - Make satisfactory academic progress.

 - Not be in default on a federal student loan.

 - Not owe a refund on any federal financial aid grant.

 - Have a high school diploma, GED, or completion of high school in an approved homeschool setting.

 - Be registered with Selective Service (if required).